U.S.G.L. and COVID-19: Frequently Asked Questions to the COVID Response Team (CRT)

 A few sources for more information:

-Q: I read the policy documents you sent, I think my local body can do things differently and still be safe.
+Q: I read the policy documents provided by the C.R.T. and I think my local body can do things differently and still be safe.
 In my proposal do I have to follow the U.S.G.L. documents to the letter?